-Biology and Society researchers combine bioethics, environmental ethics, research ethics, and science studies to bring multiple critical perspectives to bear on ethical issues the life sciences.
+Biology and Society researchers combine bioethics, environmental ethics, research ethics, and science studies to bring multiple critical perspectives to bear on ethical issues in the life sciences.

 Investigation of the ethical context of decision-making in ecological research and biodiversity management, especially under conditions of rapid environmental change.
 Supported by the National Science Foundation.
 Learn more

 Ethical engagement is a vital part of the ongoing development of knowledge and practices in the life sciences.
 Biology and Society researchers foster engagement through developing and assessing life science ethics education materials.
 Learn more

 Developments in the biosciences in the last half-century have posed new ethical challenges that have strained existing institutions of governance.
 This research engages with these emergent ethical issues, attending in particular to changing relationships between science, politics and law in the governance of the life sciences and technologies in contemporary democracies.
 For more information, please contact Ben Hurlbut.

 Neuroscience and society includes projects on the comparative study of the evolution and development of brains and behavior, emerging technologies for brain repair, psychiatric diagnosis and classification, and the relationship between psychiatry and neuroscience.
 Learn more